panCtrlV/bigDataStat-book/appendix/virtualbox_networking.md

 Even though technically, everything that can be done using internal networking can also be done using bridged networking, there are security advantages with internal networking.
 In bridged networking mode, all traffic goes through a physical interface of the host system.
 It is therefore possible to attach a packet sniffer (such as Wireshark) to the host interface and log all traffic that goes over it. **If, for any reason, you prefer two or more VMs on the same machine to communicate privately, hiding their data from both the host system and the user, bridged networking therefore is not an option.[^internal_network_for_cluster_backend]**

+Internal networks are created automatically as needed, i.e. there is no central configuration.
+Every internal network is identified simply by its name.
+Once there is more than one active virtual network card with the same internal network ID, the VirtualBox support driver will automatically "wire" the cards and act as a network switch.
+The VirtualBox support driver implements a complete Ethernet switch and supports both broadcast/multicast frames and promiscuous mode.

 ---

 [^ref_source]: This article is copied from [https://www.virtualbox.org/manual/ch06.html](https://www.virtualbox.org/manual/ch06.html).